 You are bringing yourself to big risk if you use company property, such as the computer, fax machine, printer, and photocopier.
 There may be a chance that you may leave proof of job application (cover letter and résumé).
 If you have no computer at home, you may just visit libraries that offer free use of computers, printers and online access.
 You may also go to an internet café to start your online job hunting.

 Do not make job-search-related phone calls in the office

 Somebody may hear you.
 Again, do not take the risk.

 Do not schedule interviews during working hours

-Again, one way of avoiding your self from getting caught is to focus on your present work.
-If you will be absent twice a week—or more, they may have an inkling that you are already applying for new job.
-Or better, schedule a multiple interview for one day, when you can afford only a one-day leave from work.
+Again, one way of avoiding yourself from getting caught is to focus on your present work.
+If you will be absent twice a week—or more, they may have an inkling that you are already job hunting.
+Better, schedule multiple interviews for one day, when you can afford only a one-day leave from work.